Update: This story was updated at 10:15 a.m. on 10/24/18 to reflect changes in the November print issue

 Editor’s note: This is a developing story.
 Check back for updates as the story continues to unfold.

-Nova Southeastern University (Nova) College of Optometry and National Vision (NVI) mutually ended their philanthropic agreement.
-All terms under the agreement, including the renaming of the College of Optometry, have been terminated.
+Barely a week after the news of the gift broke, Nova and NVI mutually ended their philanthropic agreement.
+All terms under the agreement, including the renaming of the College of Optometry, were terminated.

-The school will be renamed Nova Southeastern University National Vision College of Optometry for an initial term of 10 years.
-Nova has planned a naming ceremony for the College of Optometry on Oct.
+In late September, Nova announced that it accepted a donation from NVI, which included naming rights for the College of Optometry.
+It was planned to be renamed Nova Southeastern University National Vision College of Optometry for an initial term of 10 years.
+Nova had planned a naming ceremony for the College of Optometry on Oct.
 9.

 NVI is the parent company of optical retailers America’s Best Contacts & Eyeglasses, Eyeglass World, Vista Optical, and Walmart Vision Center.

 ODs quickly spread word of the College of Optometry’s name change via social media, expressing shock and anger.

 A Facebook group opposing the name change was created to organize ODs who are against the renaming.
 Dr. Brandon Cornish, who practices in Fort Lauderdale, FL, started the page as well as planned the town hall meeting.